BABrandes/Observables/docs/quickstart.md

 # Quick Start Guide

 Get up and running with the Observables library in just 5 minutes!
-This guide covers the essential concepts and patterns you need to build reactive applications with guaranteed bidirectional binding and rigorous state validation.
+This guide covers the essential concepts and patterns you need to build reactive applications with guaranteed bidirectional linking and rigorous state validation.

 > **⚠️ DEVELOPMENT STATUS WARNING**
 >